mug896/virtualbox-bash-completion/README.md

 **vmname, snapname** completion start with <kbd>"</kbd> character

-You can see virtualbox command usage
+You can see virtualbox command usage with
 > vboxmanage command [enter]